-We endeavour to promote a culture of openness and transparency throughout the Group and employees and other stakeholders are encouraged to report unethical conduct and other transgressions of which they become aware.
+We endeavour to promote a culture of openness and transparency throughout the Group.
+Employees and other stakeholders are encouraged to report unethical conduct and other transgressions of which they become aware.

-An independently monitored whistleblowing hotline, Deloitte's Tip-Offs Anonymous, has been made available to employees across the Group's businesses, whereby employees can report suspected fraud and/or activities which are considered to be transgressions of the Group's Code of Conduct.
+An independently monitored whistle-blowing service, Deloitte's Tip-Offs Anonymous Hotline, has been made available to employees across the Group's businesses, whereby employees can report suspected fraud and/or activities that are considered to be transgressions of the Group's Code of Conduct.
 Tip-offs training and awareness sessions are conducted periodically to promote utilisation of the facility where necessary.
 The tip-offs service has also been extended to key customers and suppliers.
-The details in respect of this hotline are available
+Details in respect of this hotline are available on our website.